UJPyon/lol_stats_data_visualization/README.md

 ## Functionality and MVP Features
   * Users will be able to:
-    * Switch between comarisons of all 9 rank tiers to see how the map data changes over different levels of competitive play
+    * Switch between comparisons of all 9 rank tiers to see how the map data changes over different levels of competitive play
     * See a comparison of two heat/density maps of all player deaths on the game map by two different tier classes within the first 15 minutes of the match
     * See two sets of buttons available to toggle which league division's stats are being displayed
     * See a bar graph of average game statistics for that division (average towers destroyed, total gold, wards placed, lane minions killed, and jungle minions killed)